Statements

 violation.

 Assert conditions may be followed by a message string describing the condition; this message will be included in the reported violation.
-Assertion messages may use string interpolation to add information about the counterexamples to the message.

 Note